-Almost everyone has been affected by procrastination at one time or another–when we or someone we rely on is compelled to put of to another day or time, to endlessly delay completing tje task at hand.
-For some people it’s a [persistent problem while for others it happens only in certain areas of their lives.
-The result is the same for everyone – increased anxiety, wasted time, poor performance, missed opportunities, guilt, making excuses and avoiding people who depend on us.
+Almost every relationship has been affected by procrastination at one time or another–when one or both partners put responsibilities off to another day or time, only to endlessly delay completing the task at hand.
+For some people it is a persistent problem, while for others it happens only in certain areas of their lives such as their relationship.

 It can cause suffering in a committed relationship, when one partner delays or avoids keeping promises or agreements, putting the relationship at risk.
-And relationships outside the home – friendships; at work and in the community – can suffer.
-Being unreliable can jeopardize one’s personal reputation.
-There are better ways of dealing with the demands of our everyday lives, once we accept that we are a procrastinator and make a commitment to change.
+And relationships outside the home also requiring teamwork such as friendships; at work and in the community, can suffer.
+Being unreliable can jeopardize one’s personal reputation, making a partner, friend or coworker lose trust in the procrastinator.
+There are better ways of dealing with the demands of our everyday lives with needs of our partner, friends and coworkers, once we accept that we are a procrastinator and make a commitment to change.